 Make sure you flip the side seams in opposite direction for a non-bulky seam

 Just like you would do with a regular facing.
 I used a coverstitch, but a zigzag would work just as well

 In hindsight, I should have used the inner waist pattern piece for the mesh

 I recommend basting first to keep the edges of the layers in place

 I give this method a 4 out a 5.
 The only thing is that the edge is a little bit unstable and rolls just a tiny bit when I bend over (but return when I stand up).
-Maybe the best waistband for activewear should combine power mesh and a narrow elastic at the upper seam?
+Maybe the best waistband for activewear should combine power mesh or net and a narrow elastic at the upper seam?